thesecretlab/snippet-expander/README.md

 Some of thiese might already be done:

 * Run this as a pre-commit hook so that it's always up to date
-* This will embed the code straight into the asciidoc; consider a "snip clean" command to remove them?
+* ~~This will embed the code straight into the asciidoc; consider a "snip clean" command to remove them?~~ DONE
 * Big huge errors if a snippet is not found
 * Define a default language for syntax highlighting in atlas.json
-* Work out how to reference source files (maybe don't? do a search for unique tags instead? might be worth adding in a command like "search for tags relative to this folder now" to avoid having to make EVERY tag globally unique)
+* ~~Work out how to reference source files (maybe don't? do a search for unique tags instead? might be worth adding in a command like "search for tags relative to this folder now" to avoid having to make EVERY tag globally unique).~~~ DONE
-* De-indent final snippet content so that no lines have extraneous leading whitespace
+* ~~De-indent final snippet content so that no lines have extraneous leading whitespace.~~ DONE
 * Alert when lines go over a certain width, to catch typesetting issues
 * Take de-indentation into account
 * Collapse multiple blank lines to a single blank line